daftengineer/daftengineer.github.io/_posts/2018-08-31-exploration-of-us-pollution-data.markdown

 ---

 <div style="color:black;"><p></p>
-<p style="text-align:justify;">In this project, I will try different approach to data analysis.
-Exploration of batch data is okay but here, I am going to use streaming platform like kafka in order to simulate the streaming environment and use spark to analyse the upcoming data.
+<p style="text-align:justify;">Environmental Protection Agency of United States conducts air pollution measurements of many areas in order to keep track on pollution level.
+In this project, I will be doing an explorative analysis of it.
+It will be in Spark REPL.
 There are 5 goals for the exploration which are as below:</p>
 <p>1) Which state had highest pollution yearly?<br />
    2) Which cities were most polluted yearly?<br />
    3) Highest concentration of pollutant in the state.<br />